"

 SOP Language and Style

-Like any set of instructions, SOPs must be clear and straightforward, so use language that is precise and specific to convey information relating to the procedure.
-Follow these tips for creating an effective SOP style (see examples in Table 9.4.3):
+Like any set of instructions, SOPs must be clear and straightforward, so the language must be precise and specific to the particular discipline.
+To this end, when working with an AI SOP generator, ensure that you choose an application that is either dedicated to the discipline or has functionalities that enable it to use discipline-specific language and terminology.
+As you edit the text, follow these tips for creating an effective SOP style (see examples in Table 9.4.3):

 • Use clear, specific, and concrete language.